Laser-induced fluorescence detection of the 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ transition of Kr II in a hollow cathode discharge: Introduction

 Like Xenon, Krypton is a noble gas and can be integrated easily into existing spacecraft propellant management systems with minimal modifications.
 As this gas has similar ionization potential it should not dramatically affect thruster efficiency, and the lower atomic mass could possibly produce a 25\% increase in specific impulse due to the increased propellant exit velocity of lighter ions \cite{Linnell_2007, Hargus_2012}.
 The higher specific impulse also provides advantages in space missions such as maintaining spacecraft orbit \cite{Kurzyna_2018, Lim2019}.
 A lower anode efficiency of approximately 5-15$\%$ is expected with respect to Xenon propellant at the same operating conditions \cite{Hargus_2012, Kurzyna_2018, Jorns_2022}.
 Krypton is also about ten times more common in the atmosphere than Xenon, and hence less expensive.
 Currently, Krypton is the most widely-used alternative propellant in HET both for space applications (for example the Starlink constellation), as well as ground testing \cite{Tirila_2023}.
 Table$\nobreakspace$\ref{Xe Kr} summarizes the properties of Xenon and Krypton specifically relevant to electrostatic spacecraft propulsion.

-The characterization and qualification of ion thrusters requires extensive, long-duration test campaigns in space simulators.
+The characterization and qualification of ion thrusters require extensive, long-duration test campaigns in space simulators.
 A valuable tool for characterizing thruster performance and comparing this with already-developed models is Light-Induced Fluorescence (LIF) spectroscopy, which measures the velocity of ions employing the Doppler effect.
-Many excellent works on LIF characterization of ion thrusters operating with Xe propellant are available in the literature, but only few of them consider operation with Krypton.
+Many excellent works on LIF characterization of ion thrusters are available in the literature, but only few of them consider thrusters operating with Kr propellant.
 Advantageous transitions for LIF diagnostics are characterized by large intensity and narrow intrinsic width (transitions involving long-living levels).
-The Xe transition at 834$\nobreakspace$nm (5d$^2[4]_{7/2}\rightarrow$6p$^2[3]^{\circ}_{5/2}$) is used for LIF diagnostics by the majority of the electric propulsion research community.
-As to Kr, such favoured transitions are at 820$\nobreakspace$nm (the 4d$^4F_{7/2}\rightarrow$5p$^2D^\circ_{5/2}$ transition) \cite{Lejeune_2012} and at 729$\nobreakspace$nm (the 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ transition) \cite{Hargus_2011, Buorgeois_2011}.
+The Xe ion transition at 834$\nobreakspace$nm (5d$^2[4]_{7/2}\rightarrow$6p$^2[3]^{\circ}_{5/2}$) is used for LIF diagnostics by the majority of the electric propulsion research community.
+As to Kr ion, such favoured transitions are at 820$\nobreakspace$nm (the 4d$^4F_{7/2}\rightarrow$5p$^2D^\circ_{5/2}$ transition) \cite{Lejeune_2012} and at 729$\nobreakspace$nm (the 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ transition) \cite{Hargus_2011, Buorgeois_2011}.
 An accurate knowledge of the features of the transition used for LIF spectroscopy is required for better determination of the ion velocity.
+The first task to solve is to find a suitable source of Kr ions with null drift velocity.
+One possible Kr$^+$ source is a hollow cathode plasma source, as the one used in this work, operated normally as a neutralizer in the electric propulsion.